samc7/ShootDaWae_Chowdhury/README.md

 OOP.
 There are a few minor bugs.

 ## The Story
 You have been assigned to carry precious bounty accross the Universe eternally.
-Defend the bounty (and yourself) from aliens who are trying to take your bounty!
-Every three alien ships killed, the faster and stronger the aliens become.
+Defend the bounty and yourself from the aliens!
+The aliens become faster and stronger for every three alien ships killed.

 ## How to Run and Play
 The game is programmed in Python, in the Processing Development Environment.
 The Minim Audio Library is also used.